 - 1.6 The local authority planning policies referred to in this document are those of CNBC in their Adopted Replacement Local Plan 2011.
-While the Borough is due to be absorbed into the new Unitary Authority of Cheshire East in April 2009, it is expected that broadly similar policies will be adopted by the new administration. - 1.7 The ways in which the local community has been involved in formulating this document are summarised in the appendix, "Statement of Community Involvement". - 1.8 At the time of issuing this document, the local authority's reviews of the three conservation areas had not been completed.
+The Borough was absorbed into Cheshire East in April 2009, but the former's policies were saved until such time as Cheshire East has completed its own Local Development Framework. - 1.7 The ways in which the local community has been involved in formulating this document are summarised in the appendix, "Statement of Community Involvement". - 1.8 At the time of issuing this document, the local authority's reviews of the three conservation areas had not been completed.
 In particular, the boundaries of the central and canal area, permitted development rights, and the status of Coxbank are subject to change. - 1.9 Finally, it should be remembered that this document is simply a record of the parish and the wishes of its residents at a point in time.
 Future developments, affecting buildings and landscape, will undoubtedly make factual revisions and changes to guidelines necessary from time to time.
-As with the Parish Plan, this document should be reviewed annually at the Village Meeting and any agreed changes kept in the records of the Parish Council.
+As with the Parish Plan, this document should be reviewed regularly and any agreed changes kept in the records of the Parish Council.
 Certain village projects which have planning aspects are referred to only briefly here because they are the subject of ongoing development by other village working groups as part of the Parish Plan.
-These include a possible new sports hall, an improved children's playground and a hydro-electric scheme on the canal.
+These include a possible new extension to the Public Hall to form a rehearsal and changing area for the 5As theatre group and an area for a youth club.